JustinChiu10/CP468-AI/README.md

 #The next one is ResNet50, then MobileNetV2 and Lastly InceptionV3
 #The next segments are our Ensemble model and gradio for an interactive interface to test each model

+#Please Note, All code underneath the Gradio Segment should not be run.
+Those are earlier tested keras models that had poor performance

 #Made with Ajay Sohi and Justin Chiu